Victorian State Trauma System

 Head and face

 Look in the mouth for any lacerations to the gums, lips, tongue, or palate.
-Note any swelling, which may indicate further injury.
+Note any swelling, which may indicate inhalation injury.
 Inspect the teeth, noting if any are loose, fractured, or missing.

 Test eye movements, pupillary reflexes, vision, and hearing.